Arthur-Muriuki/Hadithi-Studios/README.md

 📲 How to Install the APK (Opera Mini Users)
 If you're using Opera Mini, follow these steps carefully:
+After pasting the link(https://arthur-muriuki.github.io/Hadithi-Studios/) on the search engine, click search and:
 1.Tap Download.
 If it says “Pending…”, do the following:

 2.Tap the three-dot menu in the top-right corner.